 DROP EXTENSION

-DROP EXTENSION removes functions and types owned by the extension, and using CASCADE can drop dependent application objects.
+DROP EXTENSION removes objects owned by the extension.
+Adding CASCADE can also remove dependent application objects.

 9. Confirm the extension is no longer installed in the database.